CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

 ```

 With these changes, you can now pass the cache sizes into your script
 from the command line like below.
+You can also pass the binary to execute as a command line param, and if you don't it'll fall back to the `hello` binary.

 ```sh
 ./gem5.opt configs/two_level_opt.py --l2_size='1MB' --l1d_size='128kB'